decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 The message to be encrypted is the JWT of the `id_token`, including header and signature.
 The JWT is encoded via base64url before encryption.

-For the final encoding of the JWE we use a variant of the JWE Compact Serialization outlined in [RFC7516 Section 3.1])(https://tools.ietf.org/html/rfc7516#section-3.1).
+For the final encoding of the JWE we use the JWE Compact Serialization outlined in [RFC7516 Section 3.1])(https://tools.ietf.org/html/rfc7516#section-3.1).
 The structure of the message is as follows: